Ashok Shah: The Passing of a Distinguished Collector

 The BMW R50

-The most unusual of Ashok Shah’s cars is the Auto Red Bug, an electric skateboard-style runabout which was quite a success in the 1920s.
+The most unusual of Ashok Shah’s cars was an Auto Red Bug, an electric skateboard-style runabout which was quite a success in the 1920s.

 Ashok Shah_Vintage Car Collection_Historic Vehicles_13